Montmorency, Val-d'Oise

-Montmorency (/fr/) is a commune in the Val-d'Oise department, in the northern suburbs of Paris, France.
-It is located 15.3 km from the center of Paris.
+Montmorency (/fr/) is a commune in the Val-d'Oise department, in the northern outer suburbs of Paris, France.
+It is located 15.3 km from the centre of Paris.

 Montmorency was the fief of the Montmorency family, one of the oldest and most distinguished families of the French nobility.
 It is now a wealthy suburb of Paris.

 Name

 The name Montmorency was recorded for the first time in Medieval Latin as Mons Maurentiacus (attested in 993).
 Mons Maurentiacus, literally "Mount Maurentiacus", was the name given to the promontory over which a castle was built in the Early Middle Ages.
 Maurentiacus, the name of the area surrounding the promontory, meant "estate of Maurentius", probably a Gallo-Roman landowner.